Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Training methodology

-To address this problem and warm up the model for the RL stage, we perform rejection fine-tuning (RFT).
-First, we run the initial checkpoint 10 times on the 7,249 \textsc{SWE-rebench} tasks and keep only those trajectories whose patches pass the test suite.
+To address this problem and to warm up the model for the RL stage, we perform rejection fine-tuning.
+First, we run the initial checkpoint 10 times on the selected \textsc{SWE-rebench} tasks and keep only trajectories whose patches pass the test suite.
 This yields a set of 6,548 successful trajectories, on which we run a single epoch of supervised fine-tuning.
-During this epoch, we mask every agent turn that triggered an environment-formatting error, thereby focusing the loss on valid actions and improving adherence to the tool structure (see Figure~\ref{fig:sft_mask_example}).
-After RFT, the model's accuracy rises to $\sim$20\% (Table \ref{tab:model_comparison}).
-All hyperparameters for this and subsequent stages are listed in the training details section.
+During this epoch, we mask assistant turns that triggered an environment-formatting error, thereby focusing the loss only on valid actions and improving adherence to the tool structure (see Figure~\ref{fig:sft_mask_example}).
+After RFT, the model's accuracy rises to $\sim$20\% (Table \ref{tab:model_comparison}) and serves as a baseline for comparison with subsequent RL runs.
+Hyperparameters for the RFT run are listed in Appendix~\ref{appendix:hyperparameters}.

-\subsection{Phase 2: Multi-Turn RL}
+\subsection{Phase 2: multi-turn RL}

-The core of our work involves applying RL over thousands of problems in an iterative loop.
-Each RL iteration includes: \begin{itemize} \item \textbf{Problem sampling}: A subset of problems is selected from the training pool. \item \textbf{Rollouts generation}: We sample $G=10$ complete trajectories per problem using the current policy. \item \textbf{Reward computation}: The final reward signal, $R_{\text{final}}(\tau)$, combines the binary success reward from testing with a penalty for trajectory length.
-We add a linear penalty for exceeding a certain number of steps.
+The core of our work involves applying RL to thousands of problems in an iterative loop.
+Each RL iteration includes: \begin{itemize} \item \textbf{Problem sampling}: A subset of problems is selected from the training pool. \item \textbf{Rollouts generation}: We sample $G=10$ complete trajectories per problem using the current policy. \item \textbf{Reward computation}: Following DAPO formulation, the final reward signal $R_{\text{final}}(\tau)$ combines the binary success reward from test execution with a trajectory length penalty.
+Unlike the original token-based penalty, we apply a linear penalty for exceeding a predefined number of steps to better reflect the multi-turn nature of SWE tasks.
 The reward is computed as follows:

-Here, $R(\tau) \in \{0, 1\}$ is the terminal reward defined in the previous section, $L_{\text{thr}}$ and $T_{\text{max}}$ are hyperparameters representing the penalty threshold and maximum episode length, respectively. \item \textbf{Advantage estimation}: Rewards are averaged and normalized within each 10-sample group; samples with zero advantage are dropped. \item \textbf{Optimization}: We update model's all parameters using DAPO's clipped token-level objective. \end{itemize}
+Here, $R(\tau) \in \{0, 1\}$ is the terminal reward defined in Section~\ref{sec:preliminaries:task_formulation}, $L_{\text{thr}}$ and $T_{\text{max}}$ are hyperparameters representing the penalty threshold and maximum number of turns per trajectory, respectively. \item \textbf{Advantage estimation}: Rewards are averaged and normalized within each 10-sample group; samples with zero advantage are dropped. \item \textbf{Optimization}: We update all model parameters using DAPO's clipped token-level objective. \end{itemize}